 For purposes of assessing impairment under IFRS, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash-generating units).
-Sangoma has only one cash generating unit.

-The cash-generating unit to which goodwill has been allocated and intangible assets not yet available for use is tested for impairment at least annually.
+Sangoma has only one cash generating unit and intangible assets not yet available for use are tested for impairment at least annually.
 All other long-lived assets and finite life intangible assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.